asvarga/costtypes/README.md

 ### TODO ###

-* attach types to lamb and func exprs
+* attach types to ops too
 * get exception handling to work
-* insert dynamic checks
+* check app?s and maybe raise excpetion at run time

 * !!! [app? f a b] for when f's app-cost can't be known statically